zalmoxes-laran/ExtendedMatrix-doc/docs/canvas.rst

 The Extended Matrix is drawn within a canvas, which serves as the frame where all nodes and data are displayed, enabling their organization for a clear and effective representation of information.

 .. image:: img/canvas_example.png
-   :alt: The canvas of the Extended Matrix, where all the nodes are drawn.
    :width: 180px
    :align: left
    *The canvas of the Extended Matrix, where all the nodes are drawn.*